Links on Android Authority may earn us a commission. Learn more.

 The Moto G Power (2022) finishes off with a slightly smaller 6.5-inch HD+ display, complete with a central punch hole camera.
 Despite the smaller size, the new version packs a 90Hz refresh rate compared to the previous 60Hz mark.
 Motorola also shifted the fingerprint reader from the side power button to the rear.

 In the box, you’ll find a USB-A to USB-C cable, a 10W charging block, and a SIM ejector tool.
 Motorola includes basic paperwork as well — a quick start guide and warranty information.

 The Motorola G Power (2022) launched in November 2021 but took its time before reaching shelves.
 It reached Metro by T-Mobile and Republic Wireless first, with Verizon, Boost Mobile, Xfinity Mobile, AT&T, Cricket, US Cellular, and Google Fi still slowly launching the device.
-Now, the Moto G Power is finally available from Motorola, Amazon, and Best Buy as of March 2022.
+Now, the Moto G Power is finally available unlocked from Motorola, Amazon, and Best Buy.

 Motorola has realized that you don’t need a glossy finish to dress up a cheap phone.
 The Moto G Power sports a series of raised ridges on a Dark Grove back panel, with a rear fingerprint reader packed right into the Motorola logo.
 You shouldn’t have much trouble keeping smudges and fingerprints at bay, and the ridges make the phone easier to grip than the 2021 model.

 I also appreciate that Motorola added an official IP52 rating to its adventure-ready device.
 Maybe it’s not the most durable (Motorola hasn’t specified what glass is being used to protect the display, either), but it’s better against dust and splashes than previous generations.
 The rear-mounted fingerprint reader seems to work well, too, I had no issues with quick unlocks in my testing.